 Measuring gas fluxes in a flask system

-The Flask Sampling Kit contains two major components: a thermistor input module (part number 9982-079) and a purge pump (part number 9982-077).
+The Flask Sampling Kit includes a thermistor input module (9982-079) and a purge pump (9982-077).
 The thermistor input module allows thermistors to be attached directly to the LI-8250 Multiplexer or an 8250-01 Extension Manifold to measure air temperature inside the flasks.
 The purge pump serves to continuously flush the flasks with ambient (or user-conditioned) air between observations, providing a pneumatic analog to an actuated chamber.

-The purge pump connects directly to the valve manifold of the instrument providing flow and uses the normally open side of the valve manifold as a vent (see Figure D‑1).
-The unpowered valves connect the normally open channel of each manifold to the pneumatic connections on the side of the instrument, such that the flow from the purge pump is divided over all inactive ports (green arrows) and isolated from the active port (blue arrows).
+The purge pump connects directly to the manifold inside the LI-8250 or 8250-01 Extension Manifold, providing flow.
+It uses the normally open side of the valve manifold as a vent (see Figure 5‑1).
+The unpowered valves connect the normally open channel of each manifold to the pneumatic connections on the side of the instrument, such that the flow from the purge pump is divided over all inactive ports and isolated from the active port.

-Figure D‑1.
+Figure 5‑1.
 Flow diagram for the multiplexer configured for flask measurements.
-Purge flow through all inactive ports is shown in green.
-Sample flow shown in blue for an observation being made on port 2.
+Purge air flows through all inactive ports.
+Sample air flows through port 2.

 Once the sequence starts (solid black vertical line) and an observation is being made on one port, the purge flow increases slightly as it is now only being divided over seven of the eight ports.
 In both cases, the flask is in an open loop and the concentration inside the flask is relatively constant and relatively close to the concentration of the purge air.